 The first changes you’ll see will be in News Feed, where you can expect to see more from your friends, family and groups….

 You’ll see less public content like posts from businesses, brands, and media.
 And the public content you see… should encourage meaningful interactions between people.

-Adam Mosseri, Facebook’s Head of News Feed, posted an update in the Facebook Newsroom giving some more details:
+Adam Mosseri, Facebook’s Head of News Feed, gave some more details in the Facebook Newsroom:

 Because space in News Feed is limited, showing more posts from friends and family and updates that spark conversation means we’ll show less public content, including videos and other posts from publishers or businesses.

 So, it’s easy to see why this Facebook algorithm change has spooked ecommerce marketers and store owners.
 Facebook is very clearly saying that the content you build around your store will probably be seen less.
 Your reach will drop, and it will drop not because of anything you did, but because Facebook wants it to.

 That Facebook content strategy you worked so hard to create and execute?
 It’s still relevant.
 Just not as relevant as it was in December.